BazzoniEdoardo/BazzoniEdoardo/README.md

 # 🌟 Welcome to My GitHub Profile

 Hi there!
-I'm a **student developer** with a passion for programming, software security, and building innovative solutions.
+I'm a **student** and a **developer** with a passion for programming, software security, and building innovative solutions.
 Here's what I do and what you can expect from my repositories.

 ---